manuka tree

 We are all warned that sugars cause dental cavities because they feed bad bacteria.
 But not Manuka honey.

-In one study, 30 people chewed or sucked on a “honey leather” (a flat candy made from dried honey) for 10 minutes, three times a day after meals for three weeks.
+In one study, 30 people chewed or sucked on “honey leather” (a flat candy made from dried honey) for 10 minutes, three times a day after meals, for three weeks.

 Conclusion?
 If a candy sweetened only with Manuka honey comes on the market, it’s safe for your gums and won’t contribute to caries.